Dogo Argentino History/Origin

 Additionally, their distrust of strangers and other dogs requires careful socialization to prevent aggressive behaviors.

 The Dogo Argentino is a large, white dog with a smooth, muscular build, slightly longer than tall.
-It has a broad, slightly domed skull and a strong muzzle.
+These purebred dogs have a broad, slightly domed skull and a strong muzzle.
 Ears can be cropped or hung naturally.

 Dogo Argentinos are large dogs, typically reaching a shoulder height of 24 to 27 inches.
 Males generally stand about an inch taller than females, averaging a weight between 80 and 100 pounds.
 Their bodies are slightly elongated compared to their height and are characterized by broad, imposing heads resembling American Bulldogs or Pit Bull Terriers.